verdaccio/website/website/translated_docs/pt-PT/cli-registry.md

 ### npm (7.x)

-The `v7.0.0` is more strict with the new `v2` lock file, if you have mixed `resolved` fields in your lock file, for instance, having this in your lockfile:
+npm `v7.0.0` is more strict with the new `v2` lockfile.
+If you have mixed `resolved` fields in your lockfile, for instance, having this in your lockfile:

 ```json
 {